geniusruler/StealthDetect_v1.0/README.md

 ## License

-This project is developed for educational purposes as part of NYIT's Intro to Software Engineering course (CSCI 380).
+The IOCs are distributed under the Creative Common BY-NC-SA licence.
+This imply a non commercial use of them.
+Please respect this licence and ask ECHAP for any question related to that.

 ---

 *StealthDetect helps protect those at risk from digital surveillance.
 If you or someone you know is experiencing domestic violence or stalking, please reach out for help.*

+**You are never alone in this fight.
+You can always get help.**

+National Domestic Violence Hotline: 1-800-799-SAFE (7233)